 In the New 52 he retains his imposing size but has six eyes and horns made of smoke.
 While he previously was the father of Raven and six later sons, he is now the father of three sons; Belial Ruskoff and Suge.
 All of whom are aware of the Phantom Strangers true identity.

-Lately Trigon named Raven, his only one daughter, The Queen of the Under Realm provoking the envy of his sons because he always demonstrates a kind of preference on Raven.
-He also mentions he has a son from each world he's conquered.
+Lately Trigon named Raven, his only one daughter, The Queen of the Under Realm provoking the envy of his sons, because he always demonstrates a kind of preference on Raven.
+He also mentions he has a son from each world he has conquered.

 Trigon had his debut in the pages of the Phantom Stranger, where he revealed he was poised to invade Earth in the search for Raven, who had escaped him in Azerath years ago.
 The Stranger handed him his daughter to stall the invasion that Trigon promised would come, regardless of what the Stranger and his master did and that they would ultimately regret giving him Raven.